evilwizardstudios/smithy/docpage/docs/index.md

 - The [RPG Hero](/demos_tutorials/rpg_hero) example will teach you how to use Smithy in a more abstract way, and create 2D RPG characters with stats and fluff, as well as procedurally generated dialogue and quests.
 The tutorial focuses on using Smithy on GameObjects without meshes, and how to combine Smithy with other procedural generation techniques to give even more depth to procedurally created assets.

 <div class="well">
-  The source code and downloadable package for each demo is available on its page.
+  The source code and resources for each demo are available for download on the tutorial pages.
 </div>

 # Installation and Setup